vektorious/lightM/README.md

 -->

 ## Hello!
-Welcome to the MBac project repository!
-It started as part of Mozilla Open Leaders Round 5 in early 2018.
+Welcome to the LightM project repository!
+It started under the name [MBac](https://github.com/vektorious/mbac) as part of Mozilla Open Leaders Round 5 in early 2018.
+In the end of 2018 at the [Gathering for Open Science Hardware](http://openhardware.science/) we decided to change the name to lightM to reflect that the usage is not restricted just to bacteria.
 Here we work on the development of software tools and a low-cost open hardware setup to study how bacteria move.
-If you are interested you can read a bit more about the idea behind MBac in this README and get in contact on [gitter](https://gitter.im/mbac-project/Lobby).
+If you are interested you can read a bit more about the idea behind LightM in this README and get in contact on [gitter](https://gitter.im/mbac-project/Lobby).
 <p align="center">
 :star::star2: <a href="https://github.com/vektorious/mbac/issues">Things we are currently working on</a> :star2::star:
 </p>